UNC Main Campus

 Lowry is a residential/higher education area which is the site of the former Lowry Field and Air Force Base in Denver.

-This location has: 12 classrooms, 2 computer labs: each has 25 computers and printing available, free parking and Wifi, kitchen with microwaves, refrigerator, and vending machines, study room available any time the center is open, student lounge with couches, chairs and a flat-screen TV and access to public transportation within walking distance.
+This location has 12 classrooms; 2 computer labs: each has 25 computers and printing available; free parking and Wifi; a kitchen with microwaves, refrigerator, and vending machines; a study room available any time the center is open; student lounge with couches, chairs and a flat-screen TV; and easy access to public transportation is within walking distance.

 UNC Loveland Center at Centerra

-Centerra is a retail and residential development district in Loveland (surrounding the intersection of I-25 and US Hwy 34).
+Centerra is a retail and residential development district in Loveland, Colorado, located at the intersection of I-25 and U.S. Hwy 34.

-This location has: 8 classrooms and 2 conference rooms, computer lab: 25 computers, printing available, free parking and Wifi, kitchen amenities include: microwaves, refrigerators, convection oven, vending machines, toaster, television, coffee/tea, seating and an outside patio area with picnic tables and a BBQ grill, small student lounge with several chairs and a table to study and work, fitness: UNC has 4 bicycles to check out for 30 minute intervals, walking paths around two lakes, and locker rooms are available for use.
+This location has 8 classrooms and 2 conference rooms; a computer lab with 25 computers; printing available; free parking and Wifi; kitchen amenities including microwaves, refrigerators, convection oven, vending machines, toaster, television, coffee/tea, seating and an outside patio area with picnic tables and a BBQ grill; a small student lounge with tables and chairs to study and work; a fitness center with four bicycles to check out for 30-minute intervals, walking paths around two lakes and locker rooms.

 Main Campus Points of Interest